CONSERVATION AT GORONGOSA

 — E. O. Wilson

 The critical job of protecting and saving this priceless world treasure falls to our Department of Conservation.
-Led by our Director Dr. Rui Branco, these passionate and dedicated men and women are at the front lines of our effort to preserve Gorongosa for future generations.
+These passionate and dedicated men and women are at the front lines of our effort to preserve Gorongosa for future generations.
 It’s a complicated job, and the Department employs over 300 people, 99% of whom are Mozambican, in their wide-ranging approach, which includes law enforcement, wildlife managments, re-introductions, conservation technology and managing human wildlife coexistance.

 2019 has proved an important year for Conservation at Gorongosa.
 We reintroduced 14 painted wolves (African wild dogs) in 2018 with great success.
 Twenty-six pups from three litters have swelled their numbers to 40.
 We reintroduced another 15 painted wolves to the Park in October of this year.
 The lion population has increased to 146 known individuals, and the elephant population to 800 – and growing.